 Subletting is renting out your apartment to another person while the apartment is under your name.
 This can be incredibly handy if you suddenly have to move for work or other reasons.
 Ask the landlord or leasing agent if they allow it.
 This is another pretty polarizing topic.
 Most are either all for it or all against it.
 If they are against, you need to know because it could potentially be a breach in contract and land you in some hot water!

-These certainly are not the only questions you can ask to ensure you’re getting the best place you possibly can, but we found these to be the most pressing and they are also about the things that will affect you most in your day to day apartment life.
+These certainly are not the only questions you can ask to ensure you’re getting the best place you possibly can, (Like is the rental pet-friendly!)but we found these to be the most pressing and they are also about the things that will affect you most in your day to day apartment life.

 So, remember, don’t be afraid to ask your questions!
 This is where you may end up living, so make sure the place is worth it.